Page Contents

 Separation from the University

-When a student either withdraws from all of their courses, or they do not return for the next regular semester, the student will no longer be considered an an enrolled student at the University.
+When a student either withdraws from all of their courses, or they do not return for the next regular semester, the student will no longer be considered an enrolled student at the University.

 School Withdrawal